NetanelGuber/NetanelGuber/README.md

 ### Hi there 👋

-My name is Netanel, I am currently in my 2nd year of high school.
-I am very enthusiatic on learning how to do computer programming.
+My name is Netanel, I am currently in my 2nd year of high school.\n I am very enthusiatic on learning how to do computer programming.

 I love languages that are multipurpose and efficient like C++!